 When it comes to advanced features and tools, MPC-HC doesn’t come loaded as other options on our list.
 But if you have an older generation computer or just need a practical player with the basics, this one won’t disappoint you.

-GOM Player is a free media player for Windows (Windows XP SP3 and later) that comes with built-in support for the most video formats (MP4, AVI, FLV, MKV, MOV) and even 360-degree video.
+GOM Player is a free media player for Windows 10 that comes with built-in support for most video formats (MP4, AVI, FLV, MKV, MOV) and even 360-degree video.

 Apart from basic features that come with other video players for Windows, GOM Player has some advanced features like speed control, screen capture, codec search function, various audio and video effects.
 Because of the vast Subtitle Library, GOM Player can automatically search and sync subtitles for the movie being played.

 This player allows you to watch videos directly from YouTube.
 It’s also able to run damaged files or files being downloaded.
 However, during testing, GOM had an issue playing large-sized files.
 Besides, the app is full of pesky ads.
 It’s a constant source of annoyance as the ads pop up from every side.
-To get an ad-free version of the player, you need to purchase a permanent premium license for $15 (with 40% discount).
+To get an ad-free version of the player, you need to purchase a permanent premium license for $15.

 5KPlayer is known for its streaming features and built-in DLNA Sharing option.
 The player also gives users access to online radio.
 Although the software claims to run almost all types of videos without any plugins, it didn’t work smoothly on my computer and showed a lot of annoying ads.
 Additionally, there are no video enhancement features.